janelia-flyem/gala/README.md

 You might have to run the above steps twice if this is the first time you are using the buildem system.

-On Mac, you might have to install compilers (e.g., the fortran compiler).
+On Mac, you might have to install compilers (such as gcc, g++, and gfortran).

 ### Testing